4.2 Administration and governance

 When a refugee obtains a residence permit and decides to settle in one of the nine municipalities, this is when the task of the German-speaking Community in the area of integration officially starts.

 The transfer of the responsibilities for housing, which is currently exercised by the Walloon Region in the German language area, has already been pursued by the German-speaking Community for several years.
 Housing – and particularly public housebuilding – offers profitable regulatory instruments to prepare the German-speaking Community for the demographic challenges of the future.
 An active housing policy can encourage young families for example by acceptable rental or land prices to settle in East Belgium or else approach old-age poverty and the isolation of senior citizens.
-Social housebuilding in particular complements the already existing social services that are offered and funded in the DG.
+Social housebuilding in particular complements the already existing social services that are offered and funded in the German-speaking Community.

 Protecting democracy against violent extremism